A Basic Introduction To Small Scale Egg Incubation

 You should now be in a position, with perhaps a little help and advice, to purchase your new incubator.
 It may be worthwhile if not essential to purchase a small glass thermometer and small hygrometer (humidity meter) to help set up your new machine.
 There are small egg sized digital thermo-hygrometers (all in one unit) which do the job very well for less than £20.

 Once you have your incubator at home read all the instructions provided before plugging into the power socket.
 Decide where you are going put the incubator, preferably out of the way of draughts and not too close to windows or doors and not too bright light , either daylight or artificial.
-Top up the trough or base unit with water as indicated in the instructions.
+Avoid placing the incubator near central heating radiators or any other heat source as this tends to reduce the overall humidity.
+For best results the ambient room temperature should be between 20 & 25 degrees C. Top up the trough or base unit with water as indicated in the instructions.
 You can now connect to the power supply and set the controls to the desired temperature which is usually 37.7 degrees C, this may differ with various species but for hens or pheasants this is ok.
 Leave the incubator set up for at least 24 hours to settle down before you introduce any eggs.
 During this time check that the temperature is stable and that the humidity is within the limits suggested in the instructions based on the species you want to hatch.